mvolkmann/blog/src/swift/ARKit.md

   collisions with surfaces or other objects.
 - Select a "Collision Shape" which can be
   "Automatic", "Box", "Capsule", or "Sphere".

+Shapes can be group so they can be transformed as a single unit.
+To group shapes ...

+### Duplicate

+To duplicate a shape, tap the shape, tap it again to get a popup of options, and tap "Duplicate".

+### Undo

+To undo the last change, tap the undo button in the upper-left.

 ### Behaviors